A “Poor” Microscopist’s Hotplate

 To measure these temperatures, I bought an inexpensive digital surface-temperature probe in a nearby shop for electrical supplies and hobbyist’s needs, (Figure 4).
-This device was so cheap that I thought: Better to test it first to determine how reliable its temperature readings are.
-The equipment says on its display label that it is suited for the temperature range “-50°C to +150°C”.
-It has a digital display showing temperatures with a resolution of 0.1 degrees Celsius.
+This device was so cheap that I decided to test it first to determine how reliable its temperature readings are.
+The equipment says on its display label that it is suited for the temperature range “-50°C to +150°C.” It has a digital display showing temperatures with a resolution of 0.1 degrees Celsius.
 I decided to test it with two easily accessible reference points on the temperature scale, the ice point of water and the boiling point of water, using distilled (desalinated) water of commerce for this purpose.
-In a crushed ice-water mixture, the submerged probe displayed temperatures of + 0.8 to + 1.0°C, in boiling water it showed + 99.2 to + 99.4°C. I decided that for my purposes of getting a first impression of the temperature characteristics of my hotplate, this should be sufficient (thankfully, in my home shop I am not in accredited and permanently inspected/audited surroundings like I am at my workplace in a pharmaceutical laboratory).
-On the other hand, I would like to avoid the situation that my little hotplate would be called “A poor microscope user’s hotplate”, as Dr. McCrone taught the principle “Know your tools first before you start working
+In a crushed ice water mixture, the submerged probe displayed temperatures of + 0.8 to + 1.0°C; in boiling water it showed + 99.2 to + 99.4°C. I decided that for my purposes of getting a first impression of the temperature characteristics of my hotplate, this should be sufficient (thankfully, in my home shop I am not in accredited and permanently inspected/audited surroundings like I am at my workplace in a pharmaceutical laboratory).
+On the other hand, I would like to avoid the situation that my little hotplate would be called “A poor microscope user’s hotplate,” as Dr. McCrone taught the principle “Know your tools first before you start working.”

 The test spots on the hotplate were selected as indicated in Figure 5 and labeled “A” to “E”.

 Measurements were performed over several cycles of switch-on-switch-off of the bimetallic controller of the electric iron.
 The temperature probe was set on the surface as illustrated in Figure 4.
-For these tests, I used that regulator position on the iron that proved most suited to work with Cargille MELTMOUNT with a refractive index of 1.662.
+For these tests, I used the regulator position on the iron that proved most suited to work with Cargille Meltmount with a refractive index of 1.662.
 The following temperatures were recorded:

 Using this home-made “poor” microscopist’s hotplate quite some time, I would like to share two additional practical experiences with the readers of this column:

-The original Cargille MELTMOUNT containers/bottles come with a black (Bakelite?) screw-cap, fitted inside with a cone of polyethylene, as a closure.
+The original Meltmount containers/bottles come with a black screw-cap, fitted inside with a cone of polyethylene, as a closure.
 After closing the bottle in the molten state, I often encountered the problem that the solidification of the resin fixes the cone and/or the screw cap so tightly that you have difficulty to reopen it later on.
-As I like to use glass rods for the dosage of small amounts of resin during preparation work, I was looking for a cheap solution to the problem of bottle re-closure (I did not like to invest money in the purchase of the expensive “balsam bottles” available).
-I found a solution with the design of a little polyethylene foil “hat”, simply made by cutting off the edge of an ordinary plastic bag made for household use, cutting away the very edge, too, and pulling the glass rod through this small hole.
-Then I use the “hat” to cover the opening mouth of the resin’s original bottle when not in use, see Figure 7, to protect its contents from settling dust and lint.
+As I like to use glass rods for the dosage of small amounts of resin during preparation work, I was looking for a cheap solution to the problem of bottle re-closure (I did not like to invest money in the purchase of the expensive balsam bottles available).
+I found a solution with the design of a little polyethylene foil hat, simply made by cutting off the edge of an ordinary plastic bag made for household use, cutting away the very edge, too, and pulling the glass rod through this small hole.
+Then I use the hat to cover the opening mouth of the resin’s original bottle when not in use to protect its contents from settling dust and lint (Figure 7).